-Чн Bricks & Mortar Contacts
+н 1 Bricks & Mortar Contacts

-H1 Contacts for Bricks and Mortar interviews?
+Н1 Contacts for Bricks and Mo ortar interviews?
 INTERVIEWER: Please write in

 Details

 Council contact?

-Would you like the council to contact you about any of the issues raised in this interview?
-Please note that although ORS will pass on your contact details to the Council we cannot guarantee when they will contact you?
-INTERVIEWER: Please cross one box only
+interview?
+Please note tha to contact you about any of the issues raised in this t although ORS will pass on your contact details to the tee when they will contact you?

-Yes No
+Yes □ No

-TERVIEWER: Can I confirm your name and telephone number so that we can pass hem on to the Council for this purpose only.
-Your details will only be used for this purpose and will not be passed onto anyone else.
+hem on to the Council for th your name and telephone number so that we can pass is purpose only.
+Your details will only be used for this I will not be passed onto anyone else.

 Res pondent's Name

 Res pondent's Telephone

 Res pondent's Email

 Interview log

-1 INTERVIEWER: Please record the date and time that the interview was carried out
+INTERVIEWER: Please record the date and time that the interview was carried out

 Date e

-Tim e of interview
+Time e of interview